Basestack Docs

 Flag

-Exported from @basestack/flags-js - Flag object type
+Exported from @basestack/flags-react - Flag object type

 CacheConfig

-Exported from @basestack/flags-js - Cache configuration type
+Exported from @basestack/flags-react - Cache configuration type